Last Updated on November 19, 2022 by maximosecrets

 The Issued Quantity field in the Spare Parts tab of an asset is being incremented when you issue and reduced by the quantity of item returned, and the Maximum Quantity Issued field on the Item Master application is preventing you from over issuing.
 Why would you want that?

 This is another feature that occurred when Maximo was being prepared to handle digital/IT assets.
 A software item does not need to be issued multiple times to the same asset.
 It is likely that if you use this feature the Maximum Quantity Issued will be set to 1.

 Incidentally, you can add a Maximum Quantity Issued to a rotating item, but it has no effect.
-The rotating item will require the selection of a rotating asset when it is issued, and the selected asset(s) will be added to the location, and/or parent asset, if “Attach to Parent Asset on Issue?” is selected on the Item Master record.
+The rotating item will require the selection of a rotating asset when it is issued, and the selected asset(s) will be added to the A physical place where assets exist and where work can be performed.
+More, and/or parent asset, if “Attach to Parent Asset on Issue?” is selected on the Item Master record.
 A rotating asset is not added to the Spare Parts table of the asset, it is added to the Subassemblies table window, or just to the location, hence the Issued Quantity field on the Asset Spare Parts cannot be checked.

 The last test on the article “Item – Attach to Parent Asset on Issue” issued rotating item MOT10 and asset 2182 to the rotating asset 2169.
 Rotating Item MOT10 at that point had “Maximum Quantity Issued” set to 1.
 It didn’t stop the second asset from being added as a subassembly to asset 2169, it has no effect on a rotating item.